 And while all this is good news for the entrepreneurial people that will find a way to take advantage of this newly emerging industry, for most of us, all this could become a major issue.

 Most of our activities can and will be used, for advertisers to be able to specifically target their marketing efforts.
-And while it could be useful for the refrigerator to be able to signal you, when your cheese or beer are coming to an end, there are people out there, that aren’t interested in how much beer you drink in a week.
+And while it could be useful for the refrigerator to be able to signal you, when your cheese or beer is coming to an end, there are people out there, that aren’t interested in how much beer you drink in a week.

 They want to know your bank account, your address, when you are at home, and when you are not.